What does the climate crisis feel like?

 We cover life in the climate crisis.

-Jay is a composer and field recordist.
-His most recent work studied modes of listening in Hong Kong, funded by the Finzi Trust, and performances of masculinity in New York City, supported by MISE-EN_PLACE.
-He was formerly Organ Scholar at Union Chapel, London, and Composer in Residence at Cambridge Corn Exchange.
+Jay is a British-Canadian composer and field recordist.
+Their most recent work has studied modes of listening in Hong Kong, funded by the Finzi Trust, and performances of masculinity in New York City, supported by MISE-EN_PLACE.
+They are a former Organ Scholar at Union Chapel, London, Composer in Residence at Cambridge Corn Exchange, and winner of the 2019 John Golland Award.
+Their soundtracks for film include Feeling Blue?
+Mental Health at Cambridge University and Turned to Light.

 Sally is a social anthropologist.
 Her PhD at Cambridge University is about Hart Island in New York City, examining citizenship and death.
 She has previously written on the Commonwealth and the Eurozone Crisis.
 You can read her academic work in The Shapeshifting Crown and this journal (about Hart Island) and this blog (ditto), amongst others.
 Sally is a New Zealander, and in a former life she worked in crisis communications.